 Extracting JSON (No LLM)

-One of Crawl4AI’s most powerful features is extracting structured JSON from websites without relying on large language models.
-By defining a schema with CSS or XPath selectors, you can extract data instantly—even from complex or nested HTML structures—without the cost, latency, or environmental impact of an LLM.
+These approaches let you extract data instantly—even from complex or nested HTML structures—without the cost, latency, or environmental impact of an LLM.

 Why avoid LLM for basic extractions?